-A copy of the Notary Public Handbook, as well as additional information regarding the qualifications and procedures to follow to become a notary public, are available on the Secretary of State's website at www.sos.ca.gov/business/notary/notary.htm.
+A copy of the Notary Public Handbook, information regarding the qualifications and procedures you must follow to become a notary public, and Certificate of Acknowledgment and Jurat forms are all available on the Secretary of State's website at www.sos.ca.gov/business/notary/.

-On behalf of the people of California, thank you for your interest in performing an important public service as a notary public.
+On behalf of the people of California, thank you for your interest in serving our state as a notary public.